sambacha/jemallocatooor/jemallocatooor-ctl/README.md

 ## Platform support

-Supported on all platforms supported by the [`tikv-jemallocator`] crate.
+Supported on all platforms supported by the [`jemallocatooor`] crate.

 ## Example